-When parked in sub-freezing temperatures, make sure to keep a full supply of LPG and plug into an external AC power source whenever possible.

-Leave cabinet doors, wardrobes, and bed doors partially open to allow warm air to circulate around plumbing lines and fixtures.
-Insulate and/or wrap your exterior water lines with heat tape.
+- 1. When parked in sub-freezing temperatures, make sure to keep a full supply of LPG and plug into an external AC power source whenever possible. - 2.
+If your stay is longer than overnight, you should try to have 120-volt electricity available.
+Minimize the use of electricity if a 120-volt power source is not available. - Leave cabinet doors, wardrobes, and bed doors partially open to allow warm air to circulate around plumbing lines and fixtures.
+Insulate and/or wrap your exterior water lines with heat tape. - 4.
+Save 12-volt power by using non-toxic RV-approved antifreeze in the holding tanks instead of the heating pads to prevent freezing.
+Quantity of antifreeze needed will vary with ambient temperature and the amount of liquids in tanks.